Cavite City: Land reclamation

+Contemporary era

+A portion of Danilo Atienza Air Base was converted into a domestic airport in 2020 called Sangley Point Airport.
+The airport is planned to be converted into an international airport under the national government's Public-Private Partnership (PPP) program.
+The original proponent status (OPS) contract was initially awarded to a consortium between MacroAsia Corporation and China Communications Construction Company Ltd., until it was dropped by the provincial government in 2021.
+After another round of bidding, the contract was awarded to the Yuchengco-led Sangley Point International Airport Consortium in 2022.

 Geography

-The City of Cavite occupies most of the hook-shaped Cavite Peninsula that juts into Manila Bay.
-The peninsula is bounded by Bacoor Bay to the southeast.
-The peninsula ends at two tips – Sangley Point and Cavite Point.
-Cañacao Bay is the body of water formed between Sangley Point and Cavite Point.
-The latter was the location of the old historic Port of Cavite.
-Both Bacoor and Cañacao Bays are inland bays of the larger Manila Bay.
-The city's only land border is the Municipality of Noveleta to the south.
+Cavite City occupies most of the hook-shaped Cavite Peninsula that juts into Manila Bay.
+The peninsula is lined by Bacoor Bay to the southeast.
+The peninsula ends in two tips – Sangley Point and Cavite Point.
+Cañacao Bay is the body of water formed between the points.
+Cavite Point was the location of the old historic Port of Cavite.
+Both Bacoor and Cañacao Bays are inland bays within the larger Manila Bay.
+The city's only land border is with the Municipality of Noveleta to the south.